alberand/Blog/content/hc-05_connect_to_linux.md

     </p>
 </div>

 Firstly, let me describe this Arduino app.
-I can't say that it is very reliable but it is simpler than doing everything by hand.
+I can't say that it is reliable but it is simpler than doing everything by hand.

 ### [`HCTOOLS`][3] - Arduino application